IBM/easej-app-mod-demo/README.md

 This section will provide guidance on the usage of the features of watsonx Code Assistant for Enterprise Java Applications.

-### WebSphere Application Server modernization to Liberty with watsonx Code Assistant for Enterprise Java Applications Eclipse IDE plugin

-First, let’s start with **Eclipse IDE**.
-Locate and launch the Eclipse IDE from the Activities task bar.

 1. After launching Eclipse, import the ModResorts app as a Maven project by going to the **File** drop-down menu in the top left corner, then selecting **Import -\> Maven -\> Existing Maven Projects**.